 "Maxi Climber" is one of the best cardio machines on our list!

 6. Concept2 SkiErg

 This machine is one that we haven’t covered in detail in the Style section, but it doesn’t make it less worthy than the other standard machines!
 The Concept2 SkiErg allows you to enjoy super cool Nordic skiing in the comfort of your own home.
 Nordic skiing requires you to use most of your body to move, developing both your strength and endurance in a few simple movements.Read more

-You can use the SkiErg for both double pole movements, and for the classic alternating arm movements.
+You can use the SkiErg for both double pole movements, and the classic alternating arm movements.
 This machine uses flywheel resistance and electronic monitoring systems that are built to last.
 The frame is aluminum, and it has a powder finish that protects it from scratches and abrasion.
 The PM5 performance monitor is sophisticated with intuitive controls that are easy to understand.

 It will accurately measure your output, progress, and you can even compare your score with others so you can see how well you are doing.
 The SkiErg flywheel and damper respond to your every motion, giving you full control over the amount of resistance you want.
 The damper makes adjusting the flow of the fan easy, so you can change the way the pull feels to your preferences.
-The strapless handles give you a secure and comfy grip, and they do not absorb sweat so they will not fall apart and crack under the strain.
-They require no adjustment, and can suit hand of all shapes and sizes.
-You can either mount the SkiErg on a wall or place it on the floor with the help of a mount, sold separately.
+The strapless handles give you a secure and comfy grip, and they do not absorb sweat so they will not fall apart and crack under strain.
+They require no adjustment and can suit the hand of all shapes and sizes.
+You can either mount the SkiErg on a wall or place it on the floor with the help of amount, sold separately.

 7. EFITMENT E005